AndersonSMed/elementary-cellular-automaton/README.md

 [Example of how to create a simple server with Python](https://realpython.com/python-http-server/)

-Alternatively, you can access the project page
+Alternatively, you can access the project page by opening [this link](https://andersonmedeiros.net/elementary-cellular-automaton/)

 ## Parameters